DEI

 • A dominant culture of white, middle class, cisgender, educated able-bodied Christians have and will always be responsible for holding other groups down.

-These same schools are eliminating honors and gifted programs and even standardized tests as they supposedly promote systemic racism rather than hard work or achievement.
+Some schools are eliminating honors and gifted programs and even standardized tests as they supposedly promote systemic racism rather than hard work or achievement.

 A study done by American Experiment called DEI training and it’s dangerous, counterproductive impacts, came to this conclusion: